hcschuetz/sphere-texturing/README.md

 We use this inverse mapping to map the vertices of the face sub-triangulation to the sphere.
-The resulting triangulation is the best I could come up with:
+The resulting triangulation has has some favorable properties:
 - It has equispaced vertices along the meridians and the equator.
 - It is symmetric with respect to axis permutations.